 Thai green curry is the most well-known Thai dish outside Thailand.

 It has a distinct green color that set it apart from Indian curries which are mostly red or yellow.
-As the name implies, Thai green curry is prepared by using green chili, with a different flavor from the mature red chilies.
+As the name implies, this Thai green curry recipe is prepared by using green chili, with a different flavor from the mature red chilies.

 You need a myriad of spices and some exotic ingredients to prepare the authentic green curry.
 The list of ingredients sounds complicated, but this post will show you how to do it by using the store-bought green chili paste, which will cut down the preparing time by half.
 The green chili paste comprises more than ten ingredients, which is quite a time-consuming task to make.

 How to make green curry- A Step by step guide

 1. Reduce the coconut milk

 To begin with, pour half of the coconut milk into a pot and simmer it over low heat until it thickens.
 The coconut oil will start to separate from the water phase at this point.
 Cook until the coconut oil separates from the liquid.
 The oil will form a thin layer on top.

 2. Add the green curry paste

 There are two ways you can do this- mix your own blend of green curry paste get a good quality store-bought curry paste.